Zeldixz/homelab-casestudy/README.md

 Adapter 2: Internal Network (LAN) – Isolated network for internal communication.

 Upon installation, the LAN interface was assigned the IP address 192.168.100.1/24.
 The pfSense dashboard was accessible via https://192.168.100.1, allowing for further configuration.
+Setting up pfSense was a bit tricky at first, especially configuring the LAN and WAN interfaces, but once it was running, it was satisfying to see the dashboard come to life.

 <img width="1501" height="863" alt="image (1)" src="https://github.com/user-attachments/assets/67287434-f86f-423c-9ae6-ebee424fd7fe" />